chaowen123/cse15L-lab-report-FA23/lab_report3.md

     beginning of the list(result. add(0, s)).
 This will reverse the order of elements from the input list into the output list.
-  * Issue with merge method: The merge method contains a bug in the second while loop that handles the remainder of list2. because should increment the index2 not index1.
+  * Issue with merge method: The merge method contains a bug in the second while loop that handles the remaindr of list2. because should increment the index2 not index1.

  ---
 **Part II**

 1.less -N (display line numbers) (from ChatGpt)